bigwoke/tsbot/README.md

 ### Configuration

 Two things need to be done to configure the bot to the fullest extent.
 Most of the configurable options can be put in a `.env` file.
-However, due to the nature of the server group protection feature, its configuration must be done in `config.js`.
-Of course, you could change all the values in `config.js`, but I would suggest keeping as much as possible in `.env`.
-I'll cover that first.
+However, due to the nature of the server group protection feature, its configuration must be done in `sgprot.json`.
+Of course, you could change all the values in `sgprot.json`, but there is a preferred (and supported) way to configure this instead.
+I'll cover the ENV file first.

 #### 1) .ENV